mysteryx93/GPU-Passthrough-with-Optimus-Manager-Guide/README.md

 I decided to pin 5 of 6 cores in `win10-gpu`, and to pin all 12 threads in the `win10` non-GPU VM.
 It's really a choice between max performance and max responsiveness.
 You can optimize both VMs differently.

+## Troubleshooting

+Update November 2022: Over the past months, there has been various issues reported with new Linux kernels and NVidia drivers, and some of these problems affect the VM.
+I would get a system freeze when I try to start a VM after the bios.
+Someone else got Error 43.
+Zen kernel was problematic.
+If you get similar problems, you can try different kernels. `linux-xanmod-edge` solved all the problems for me (and boots much faster).

 ## Performance benchmark

 #### Geekbench